vbaconnet-ledger/developer-portal/_docs/nano-app/crypto-api/ox__ec_8h.md

       </table>
 </div><div class="memdoc">

-<p>Export a point. </p>
+<p>Exports a point. </p>
-<p>Fill two distinct buffers with the x-coordinate and the y-coordinate of the point.
+<p>Fills two distinct buffers with the x-coordinate and the y-coordinate of the point.
 If the point is not in affine representation, it will be normalized first.</p>
 <dl class="params"><dt>Parameters</dt><dd>
   <table class="params">
     <tr><td class="paramdir">[in]</td><td class="paramname">P</td><td colspan="4">Pointer to the point to export.</td></tr>